-I'm part of the SSHA team rolling out training across the UK in Motivational Interviewing for health professionals.
+I was part of the SSHA team rolling out training across the UK in Motivational Interviewing for health professionals.
 I also provide tailor-made MI courses of either one or two days in length.

-I completing my supervisionary training at the Metanoia Institute, and am available for the supervision of individual therapists.
+I completed my supervisionary training at the Metanoia Institute, and am available for the supervision of individual therapists.
 This is based at the Bethnal Green practice and takes an integrative approach.
 The expectation of the BACP for ongoing registration is at least 1.5 hrs clinical supervision per month.

 An essential part of the training process of counsellors and therapists is personal therapy.
 I provide a fixed fee weekly session for the duration of training.
 The trainee will need to be committed to this exploratory process and recognise the importance of its integration into the overall training programmes.
 For those on UKCP courses, please check with your institute before assessment to ensure that you are able to embark on therapy with a BACP registered therapist.